Query Logic.

 - This is the primary database-level filter

-- Eliminates pumps that cannot meet head requirements
+- Eliminates pumps that cannot meet or that greatly exceed head requirements

 3. PERFORMANCE CURVE INTERPOLATION